|

 Pumi One of 25 ethnic minorities of

-mainly in Lanping County of Nujiagn Prefecture, Ninglang , Lijiang,
+live mainly in Lanping County of Nujiagn Prefecture, Ninglang ,

-Yongshen counties of Lijniang Prefecture and weixi County of diqing
+Lijiang, Yongshen counties of Lijniang Prefecture and weixi County

-Prefecture.
-Their ancestors were the Guqiang, a nomadic tribe on the
+of diqing Prefecture.
+Their ancestors were the Guqiang, a nomadic

 Use your browsers "Go Back" button to return to the